What does the LifeNet program provide?

 Tier 3 (‘Introductory’ level): An entry level of LifeNet service, with less frequent interactions than the Comprehensive and Basic tiers, for those who want to begin establishing new support relationships for their adult child now, with an eye toward moving to a higher level of service if and when needed in the future.

-Clients will have the ability to move between tiers as their needs change.
+Clients have the ability to move between tiers as their needs change.

-Note: In order for AANE to cover our costs and launch this program in a financially sustainable way, there would be no financial aid available at the outset.
-However, once launched, we will explore every avenue to make this program accessible to all those who qualify, regardless of income or assets.
+Note: In order for AANE to cover our costs and launch this program in a financially sustainable way, there will be no financial aid available at the outset.
+However, we are actively building the evidence base proving the value of this new program, which we will bring to public and private funders to help make LifeNet accessible to all those who qualify, regardless of income or assets.